 What web browsers work with Two-Step Verification?

 Two-Step Verification will require users to have recent versions of Chrome (Google), FireFox (Mozilla), or Edge (Microsoft).
-Safari and Internet Explorer are not supported, may not function properly and are not recommended for accessing ePASS®.
+Safari is not supported, may not function properly and is not recommended for accessing ePASS®.
 Specific versions for supported web browsers are below: